u7javed/Transformer-Multi-Language-Translator/README.md

 ## Model

+Currently, the transformer model is the state-of-the-art approach to a lot of major natural language processing tasks such machine translation and language modelling.
 The Transformer model can be split into two main components, the encoder and the decoder.

 ![](data/uploads/transformer_architecture.png)